 MIROMODA the Indigenous Māori Fashion Apparel Board (IMFAB) entity which formed in 2008 and debuted at NZ Fashion Week in 2009.
-Now in it’s ninth year, the competition was held at the Pataka Arts & Cultural Museum, June 24 in Porirua for the second time, with a judging panel made up of Dame Pieter Stewart, founder of NZ Fashion Week, NZFW Event Manager Janey Evett and Lucire fashion magazine publisher, Jack Yan.
+Now in it’s ninth year, this year’s competition will be held at the Pataka Arts & Cultural Museum, June 30 in Porirua for the third time, with a judging panel made up of Dame Pieter Stewart, founder of NZ Fashion Week, NZFW Event Manager Janey Evett and Lucire fashion magazine publisher, Jack Yan.

 The Miromoda competition opens up the chance for fashion designers to tap into the incredible experience of business and industry leaders on a one-on-one basis through the judging panel.